osodevops/confluent-kubernetes-playground/incubator/chaos-mesh/README.md

 `Failed to apply chaos: rpc error: code = Unknown desc = Error loading cgroup v2 manager: cgroups: invalid group path`

 Ran JVM exception - it threw a bunch of errors into Kafka pods, but showing as `Failed to apply chaos: rpc error: code = Unknown desc = com.sun.tools.attach.AttachNotSupportedException` in Chaos mesh

-GOING forward

-Caputre behavior of Kafka Producer 100k /200k

-Comparing differences between replicator and cluster linking  -- What is the impact of cluster linking and replicator on threads -

-Replication vs Cluster linking in a high volume